 In October 2001, Jeff moved to Midland, TX where he took on a job as the Chief Technical Officer of an Internet Provider, during which time, Jeff taught himself PHP.
 In January 2002, The ISP closed its doors due to unforeseen financial problems, created by the CEO/Founder of the company.
 Since that time, Jeff has primarily concentrated on his programming and design work for people.
 He has also created alliances with some important partners, such as KaelinWeb where he can now offer hosting to people.

-In April 2002, Jeff moved to Windom, MN where he has been devoting his time exclusively to LuckDragon Enterprises and the clientele thereof.
+In April 2002, Jeff moved to Windom, MN where he devoted his time exclusively to LuckDragon Enterprises and the clientele thereof.

 In March of 2011, Jeff moved back to his hometown area, around Allentown, Pa.
 He continued to support some of his clientele from previous contracts, and then started working for a company called HottestDealEver.
 He was initially hired as a database and intranet site programmer but has since grown to run the entire IT department for the company, teaching himself both Visual Basic and C# in order to create custom applications for the mobile computer scanners used in the warehouse, and helping to optimize and implement new policies and procedures in order to make the work environment more efficient.